Switching From Semaglutide To Tirzepatide

 Conclusion

 Switching from semaglutide to tirzepatide is a big decision best made with your doctor.
 Both meds help with type 2 diabetes, but tirzepatide might work better for blood sugar and weight.
 It might also cause more side effects at first.
 Think about your goals, side effects, cost, and how easy it is to use.
 Talk to your doctor to see if switching is a good choice.
 Need info on refillable medications?
-Contact IVY RX, your online pharmacy.
+Contact Daytryp RX, your online pharmacy.